MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ## Next steps

 * [How to provision an Azure AD application](../../provision-azure-ad-app.md)
-* Use the [Kusto client libraries](../api/client-libraries.md) to connect to Azure Data Explorer
+* Use the [Kusto client libraries](../api/client-libraries.md) to connect to your cluster